Estimated reading time: 7 minutes

 These are the top 10 things you need to know before studying in Bali

 Hi, my name is Nele, and I’m from Germany.
-I have studied abroad in Bali with Asia Exchange before the pandemic.
+I studied abroad in Bali with Asia Exchange before the pandemic.
 My decision to apply for a semester abroad in Bali was spontaneous.
-Consequently, I wrote my last exam at my home University in Germany, packed my bags, and hopped on a plane to Bali one day later.
-After all, it was one of the best decisions in my whole life!
+Consequently, I wrote my last exam at my home university in Germany, packed my bags, and hopped on a plane to Bali one day later.
+After all, it was one of the best decisions of my whole life!
 However, there are some things I wish I had known before going to Bali.
 Here are my top 10:

 1. Airport taxi

 Many taxi drivers will approach you when you arrive at the airport in Denpasar.
 They want to convince you to use their services, which can be overwhelming after a long flight.
 So, better be prepared.
 Firstly, you should never take the first offer.
 Continue walking straight and bargaining the price to avoid paying exorbitant fees.
 Additionally, you can order a cheaper taxi provider such as Gojek or Grab.
 You only need to walk a few meters outside the airport and find your driver.
 And it would be the cheapest option.